Globus Automate Overview¶

 Globus operates a series of these

-reference].
-Globus also supports users writing their own
+section Globus Action Providers.
+Globus also supports users writing

 Globus Automate ecosystem of services.